conan-io/conan-io.github.io/_posts/2018-02-13-Android-Studio-project-Conan-Boost.markdown

 </p>

-Now your application accepts more architectures in the **abiFilters**, for example ``arm64-v8a`` to target ``armv8``, follow the same steps to create the standalone toolchain and a new profile ``android_21_arm64-v8a_clang``
+Now your application accepts more architectures in the **abiFilters**, for example **arm64-v8a** to target **armv8**, follow the same steps to create the standalone toolchain and a new profile **android_21_arm64-v8a_clang**

-If you (or a CI server) builds all the packages that your team is going to use in your projects and upload them to a server, you will save a lot of time in your development workflow.
+Building (manually or by a CI server) all packages that your team is going to use and uploading them to a server will save a lot time in your development workflow.

-You can find the example project in this repository [here](https://github.com/lasote/android-conan-blog-post)
+You can find the example project in [this repository](https://github.com/lasote/android-conan-blog-post)